Drowning and drowning prevention: what you need to know

 - Fence off, drain or seal ponds if your child or visiting children are less than five years old.

 - Make sure there are no trellises, ladders, windows or trees that your child could climb to get into the water tank.

 Here are tips to improve water safety near the ocean, lakes or rivers:

-- Take your child only to patrolled beaches where surf lifesavers are present, and swim only between the flags.
+- Take your child only to patrolled beaches where surf lifesavers are present, and swim only between the red and yellow flags.